fpinder/liri-node-app/README.md

 **_Code excerpts_**

-I used a switch with "cases" to create the four separate functions:
+I used a switch with "cases" to create four separate functions:

 ```switch (argument) {
     case "concert-this":